 – Sodium Hyaluronate (also known as Hyaluronic Acid).
 This is a bioactive hydrating ingredient that can bind 1000 times its weight in moisture to the skin.
 It has been used for years and continues to be one of the most commonly used skin-hydrating ingredients for oily skin.

 – Sodium PCA (Sodium Pyrollidone Carboxylic Acid).
 This is a water-binding agent that helps attract water in the skin.

-– AHA Smoothing Serum.
+– Ultra Gentle Smoothing Serum.
 This is an AHA that dissolves and digests surface skin cells to encourage fresher, clearer, and smoother skin, reducing the appearance of large pores.
 (See our collection of alcohol-free glycolic acid serums.)

 – SD Alcohol 40, Denatured Alcohol, Ethanol and Isopropyl Alcohol.
 These are commonly found in toners and should be avoided.
 (Exception: They can be beneficial when used in acne spot treatments.)
 All the Renée Rouleau toners are alcohol-free.

 – Sodium or Ammonium Lauryl Sulfate.
 These are commonly found in cleansing gels and are extremely dehydrating to the skin.
 All the Renée Rouleau cleansing gels are sulfate-free.

 – Mineral Oil.
 This ingredient can have a pore-clogging effect on the skin.

 – Petrolatum.
 This ingredient can have a pore-clogging effect on the skin.